WeTrustPlatform/charity-management-serv/README.md

 ### Docker
 If you would like to use this repo as a dependency and do not care to modify the code, then you can get it up running quickly by using [docker-compose](https://docs.docker.com/compose/).
-  * Make sure you have the DB variables in the `.env` as above.
   * Make sure you have `seed/data.txt` as above.
   * Launch `docker-compose up`
   * Seed `docker exec -e data=data.txt charity-management-serv_api_1 make seeder`